Blind Estimation Algorithms for I/Q Imbalance in Direct Down-conversion Receivers: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} increasingly demanding requirements for low-cost and low-power wireless receivers, I/Q imbalance problem has attracted more attention in both industrial and academic communities.
-I/Q imbalance is caused by amplitude and phase mismatches between in-phase and quadrature-phase branches in analog front-end, which is unavoidable in practical implementation.
-It always leads to serious performance degradation of receivers, especially those with low-cost radio frequency front-end (RFFE) (e.g. direct conversion architecture).
+I/Q imbalance is caused by amplitude and phase mismatch between in-phase and quadrature-phase branches in analog front-end, which is unavoidable in practical implementation.
+It always leads to serious performance degradation in receivers, especially those with low-cost radio frequency front-end (e.g. direct conversion architecture).
 This distortion, unfortunately, can not be mitigated by simply improving SNR.
-Hence, dealing with I/Q imbalance in digital domain becomes critical.
+Hence, dealing with I/Q imbalance in digital domain becomes critical, especially for communications with large modulation order.